ec-jrc/jeolib-pyjeo/doc/3_reference.rst

     lry      Lower right y value bounding box dx       Resolution in x
     dy       Resolution in y
-    resample Resample algorithm used for reading pixel data in case of interpolation extent   filename of a vector dataset from which to get boundary constraint nodata   Nodata value to put in image noread   Set this flag to True to not read data when opening
+    resample Resample algorithm used for reading pixel data extent   filename of a vector dataset from which to get boundary constraint nodata   Nodata value to put in image noread   Set this flag to True to not read data when opening